atomone-hub/genesis/CONSTITUTION.md

 Always was, and should remain.

-New functionality can always be permissionlessly added on top of this base ATOM1 framework.
+New functionality can always be permissionlessly added on top of this base AtomOne framework.
 The gno.land prop69 #exitdrop is a demonstration of value-add to the AtomOne Hub, as it will provide Gnolang smart contracts while IBC pegging to the AtomOne Hub for tokens.